 Q: What is a 1098-T?

 A: The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
-Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts pertaining to qualified tuition and related expenses, and scholarships and/or grants, taxable or not.
-A 1098-T form must also be provided to each applicable student.
+Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts paid for qualified expenses, and scholarships and/or grants.

 A: As required by the Internal Revenue Service (IRS), Form 1098-T is mailed by Jan.
-31 to all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year, January 1 – December 31.
+31 to all students who had reportable transactions during the previous calendar year.

-Q: How do I know if I am eligible?
+Q: How do I know if I am eligible for a tax credit?

 A: MACC cannot determine if you qualify for a tax credit and is not allowed to give you tax advice.
 Please read the instructions of the 1098-T statement and obtain IRS publication 970 and Form 8863 or contact a tax professional about your personal income tax situation.
-The IRS website is www.irs.gov, and they can be reached at 1-800-829-1040.
+The IRS website is www.irs.gov.

 Q: Did you send a copy of this form to the IRS?

 A: Yes.
-Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the IRS in determining the amount of qualified tuition and related expenses (qualified expenses) for which an education tax credit is allowable under section 25A (Hope and Lifetime Learning education tax credits), as well as other tax benefits for higher education expenses.
+Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file the 1098-T information returns with the IRS.

 Q: How did MACC figure out what amounts to include in Form 1098T Box 5 - Scholarships or Grants?